Infineon/TARGET_CYW920706WCDEVAL/README.md

 ### Overview

-The Cypress CYW920706WCDEVAL Evaluation Kit enables you to evaluate and develop single-chip Bluetooth applications using the CYW20706, an ultra-low-power dual-mode Bluetooth 5.2 wireless MCU device.
-The CYW20706 is a stand-alone baseband processor with an integrated 2.4 GHz transceiver supporting Bluetooth LE/BR/EDR.
+The Infineon CYW920706WCDEVAL Evaluation Kit enables you to evaluate and develop single-chip Bluetooth&#174; applications using the CYW20706, an ultra-low-power dual-mode Bluetooth&#174; 5.2 wireless MCU device.
+The CYW20706 is a stand-alone baseband processor with an integrated 2.4 GHz transceiver supporting Bluetooth&#174; LE/BR/EDR.
 The CYW20706 employs high integration to reduce external components, thereby minimizing the devices's footprint and cost.
 This kit helps evaluate device functionality and develop applications quickly for faster time-to-market.

-* 49-FBGA CYW20706 dual-mode (LE/BR/EDR) Bluetooth 5.2-compliant wireless MCU
+* 49-FBGA CYW20706 dual-mode (LE/BR/EDR) Bluetooth&#174; 5.2-compliant wireless MCU
 * Arduino compatible headers for hardware expansion
 * User switches and LEDs
-* USB connector for power, programming and USB-UART bridge
+* USB connector for power, programming, and USB-UART bridge

 ### Kit Contents